hexdhog/hexdhog.github.io/content/posts/bare-blinky.md

 title: "Bare blinky"
 date: 2025-01-19
 draft: true
+showToc: true
 ---

-## Goal

 I have messed with electronics for quite some time now, pretty much ever since I started programming.
 Actually, I learned basic C programming by playing in Arduino IDE.
-So I have a decent understanding of how to write basic programs that run on Arduino-like compatible microcontrollers; but I have a mediocre understanding of what is actually going on when I use the Arduino or the chip's framework.

-So I want to go down the software stack and understand what really happens.
-Making an LED blink, an extremely basic task, in assembly seems like a proper way to start.
+So I have a decent understanding of how to write basic programs that run on Arduino-like compatible microcontrollers; but I have a mediocre understanding of what is actually going on when I use the Arduino or, even, the chip's framework.
+So I want to go down the software stack and understand exactly what really happens under the hood.
+I think making an LED blink, an extremely basic task, in assembly and without any libraries/frameworks is a decent starting point.

 ## Setup

-I bought a [CH32V003 kit](https://es.aliexpress.com/item/1005005834050641.html) a while back ago with this goal in mind.
+I bought a [CH32V003 kit](https://es.aliexpress.com/item/1005005834050641.html) a while back with this goal in mind.

-It's a microcontroller based on QuingKe RISC-V2A, 2KB SRAM, 16KB FLASH, PFIC and comes with a bunch of very common peripherals (e.g. I2C, USART, SPI, ADC, etc).
+It's a microcontroller based on QuingKe RISC-V2A with 2KB SRAM, 16KB FLASH, PFIC and comes with a bunch of very common peripherals (e.g. I2C, USART, SPI, ADC, etc).
 The kit also includes a WCH-LinkE, a USB to SWIO bridge, which is used to program the microcontroller and monitor the USART interface.

-I will be using PlatformIO to manage the project, although that isn't really relevant to this post.
+I am using PlatformIO to manage the project, although that isn't really relevant to this post.

 ## Plan